DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Mod Finder Node.rst

 Models
 ~~~~~~
-	The model is defined from the scene, or it can be imported from a DL_Segment node using labelled mask sequence.
+	The model is defined from the scene, or it can be imported from a DL_Segment node using a labelled mask sequence.
 	For the details of the defining or import process, please check the "Procedure to use" section.
-	This section focusses on the properties of models.
+	This section focuses on the properties of models.

+	You can adjust the detail of the model in the model config page.
+	Double click or select model and click edit button to open model config page.

 	.. image:: images/mod_finder_settings_4.png
 		:scale: 60%